MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 - Unit Groups
 - Units

 On the **Configurations** page, you can configure the mapping of columns and values across your different providers.
-Each of the configurations above map to a corresponding Microsoft Dataverse mapping table that will preserve mappings so they can be used in various provider integrations.
+Each of the configurations above map to a corresponding Microsoft Dataverse mapping table that preserves mappings so they can be used in various provider integrations.

 The following mappings are transactional mappings that don't need to be configured.
 The transactional mappings are view-only.